wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/custom-active-response.rst

 Stateful AR configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Stateful ARs need the folloing configuration so they can undo the action after a specified period of time.
+Stateful ARs need the following configuration so they can undo the action after a specified period of time.

 - Set custom key